 Below is a few projects that I am working on.
 Please feel free contact me for further information via email <firstname.lastname@example.org>

 Solitude.
-This project focuses on the effect of solitude on daily experiences and the benefit of taking time for solitude on psychological and relational well-being.
-I am also currently exploring different environmental factors that affect people’s solitary experience.
-Collaborators: Edward Deci, Ph.D.; Richard Ryan, Ph.D.; Bart Soenens, Ph.D.; Netta Weinstein, Ph.D.
+The main focus of my research focuses on the effect of solitude on daily experiences and the benefit of taking time for solitude on psychological and relational well-being.
+I am also currently exploring different factors that affect people’s solitary experience.
+Those projects are made possible with support from many mentors, including Edward Deci, Ph.D.; Richard Ryan, Ph.D.; Bart Soenens, Ph.D.; Netta Weinstein, Ph.D.; Andrew Przybylski, Ph.D.

 If we feel forced into being alone, will we be more likely to find something to do, no matter how dull and boring, when we spend time in solitude?
 In a set of three studies, we looked at how different levels of autonomy that people experienced going into solitude affect the likelihood of them engaging in a diversion to escape from solitary thinking.